SCIToken/SCIToken/xdocs/doc/functional-requirements.md

 ##### Main Flow:

 1. *User* calls method on *Smart Contract*
+2. *User* is snapshot creator
-2. *Smart Contract* created snapshot
+3. *Smart Contract* created snapshot
-3. *Smart Contract* logs event with the following information: index of new created snapshot
+4. *Smart Contract* logs event with the following information: index of new created snapshot
-4. *Smart Contract* returns the following information to *User*: index of new created snapshot
+5. *Smart Contract* returns the following information to *User*: index of new created snapshot

+##### Exception Flow #1:

+1. Same as in Main Flow
+2. *User* is not snapshot creator
+3. *Smart Contract* cancel transaction

 ## 2. Limits